marco-souza/code-review-checker/README.md

 ## Installation

 1. Install Tampermonkey
-2. Create script (develop or production)
+2. Create a script (develop or production)

 ### Building a dev script